deity-io/falcon-platform-docs/versioned_docs/version-3/payments/getting-started/config.md

 ### Prerequisites

 These steps assume you have `dcloud` installed.
-To find out more about `dcloud`, please refer to the [documentation](/platform/cloud/dcloud).
+To find out more about `dcloud`, please refer to the [dcloud documentation](/console/cloud/dcloud).
 At the start of most DPSG commands, you are asked to specify the region.
 This is to make sure that you perform the configurations on the correct DPSG region.
 If you are not sure about the region of the cloud environment that you work with, you can run `dcloud env [environment]` to fetch the environment region.

 ### 1. Select your project